septentrio-gnss/septentrio_gnss_driver/README.md

   - `use_GNSS_time`:  `true` if the ROS message headers' unix epoch time field shall be constructed from the TOW (in the SBF case) and UTC (in the NMEA case) data, `false` if those times shall be constructed by the driver via the time(NULL) function found in the `ctime` library
 - Planned Parameters Configuring Communication Ports and Processing of GNSS Data
   - `navsatfix_with`: determines whether the published message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html) is constructed from the SBF blocks `PVTGeodetic` and `PosCovGeodetic`, or from the NMEA sentences GGA and GSA via a covariance estimation algorithm, which postprocesses dilution of precision (DOP) data
-    - must be one of `"SBF"` or `"NMEA"`
+    - must be one of `SBF` or `NMEA`
-    - default: `"SBF"`
+    - default: `SBF`
   - `orientation_with`: determines whether the published message [`geometry_msgs/PoseWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html) is constructed from the SBF blocks `AttEuler` and `AttCovEuler`, or from the proprietary NMEA sentence HRP
-    - must be one of `"AttEuler"` or `"HRP"`
+    - must be one of `AttEuler` or `HRP`
-    - default: `"HRP"`
+    - default: `HRP`
   - `ntrip_mode`: specifies the type of NTRIP connection
-    - must be one of `"Server"`, `"Client"`, `"Client-Sapcorda"` or `"off"`
+    - must be one of `Server`, `Client`, `"Client-Sapcorda"` or `"off"`
-    - In `"Server"` mode, the receiver is sending data to an NTRIP caster.
+    - In `Server` mode, the receiver is sending data to an NTRIP caster.
 In `"Client"` mode, the receiver receives data from the NTRIP caster.
 When selecting the `"Client-Sapcorda"` mode, the receiver receives data from the Sapcorda NTRIP service and no further settings are required.
 Note that the latter mode only works in Europe and North America.
 Set mode to `"off"` to disable all correction services.
-    - default: `"off"`
+    - default: `off`
   - `ntrip_settings`: determines NTRIP connection parameters
     - Here, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
 To send data to the built-in NTRIP caster, use "localhost" for this parameter.
 Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point to be used when connecting to the NTRIP caster.
 The default NTRIP port number is 2101.
 Note that the receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
 The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use ("v1" or "v2").
     - This ROS parameter is ignored in the `"Client-Sapcorda"` mode.